-Calculate the difference between two dates
+Calculating the difference between dates in Airtable

 • 1 Minute to read